proydakov/ihft/channel/README.md

 - one writer to one reader (aka single producer single consumer) for POD structs.
 - one writer to one reader (aka single producer single consumer) for complex moveable classes with RAII support.
-- one writer to many readers (aka single producer multiple consumer) for POD structs.
+- one writer to each readers (aka single producer multiple consumer) for POD structs.
-- one writer to many readers (aka single producer multiple consumer) for complex moveable classes with RAII support.
+- one writer to each readers (aka single producer multiple consumer) for complex moveable classes with RAII support.

 ## Quick start